JessZuchowski/task_master/TaskMaster/README.md

 2. The My Task page should display all current tasks in a RecyclerView.
 3. Users should be able to filter their tasks by "open" and "all".

+## Day Four Features

+1. Users should have a Profile Page.
+2. On that activity, users should be able to view and edit their username and bio.
+3. On the Task detail activity, clicking on the assigned user should open that user's profile.

 ## References

 <a href="https://firebase.google.com/docs/firestore/quickstart">Cloud Firestore Docs</a>